Hiswe/hiswe.github.io/source/_posts/07-from-express-to-koa.md

 categories:
   - nodejs
 date: 2018-05-08 16:02:19
-description: 'How using async/await push me from using express.js to koa framework'
 ---

 ## Introduction

 There are a few nodeJs web framework.
 One of the most popular is [express.js](https://expressjs.com/).

-I want to explain here why when writing server code, I choose to move from *express.js* to [koa](https://koajs.com/).
+I want to explain here why when writing server code, I choose to move from _express.js_ to [koa](https://koajs.com/).

 <!-- more -->